y4gg/DiscordDebloater/README.md

 # MuteDiscord
-Mute all of your discord servers!
+Mute all discord servers that annoy you!

 This is a simple python script that will mute all of your Discord servers!
 Modes: